What is UK GDPR?

 I’ve heard the terms “data controller” and “data processor” a lot – what do they mean?

 A data controller is the person who determines the purpose for which any given personal data is used.
-A data processor is someone (usually a business) who processes personal data on behalf of a controller, for example a service provider hosting data or sending out emails on their customers’ behalf.
-They have differing responsibilities under data protection law.
+This includes deciding why and how personal data is collected, stored and how it is used.
+A data controller has the ultimate responsibility of ensuring data processing activities comply with data protection law.
+A data processor is someone (usually a business) who processes personal data on behalf of a data controller, for example a service provider hosting data or sending out emails on their customers’ behalf.
+Although data processors are contractually bound to ensure data security and confidentiality, they have differing responsibilities under data protection law.

 What does that mean in the context of information that we obtain from you?